martinalbert/java-starter-buttercms-test-deploy/README.md

 ![Java version](https://img.shields.io/badge/Java-8-red)

-# Spring Boot +  ButterCMS Starter Project
+# Java Spring Boot +  ButterCMS Starter Project

-This Spring Boot starter project fully integrates with dynamic sample content from your ButterCMS account, including main menu, pages, blog posts, categories, and tags, all with a beautiful, custom theme with already-implemented search functionality.
+This Java Spring Boot starter project fully integrates with dynamic sample content from your ButterCMS account, including main menu, pages, blog posts, categories, and tags, all with a beautiful, custom theme with already-implemented search functionality.
 All of the included sample content is automatically created in your account dashboard when you sign up for a free trial of ButterCMS.